EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 34 | February 16, 2020 | Sunday

+**Today's Progress:** Today I learned to use the normal distribution as an approximation of the binomial distribution, when appropriate.

+**Description:** This includes the following:
+- Normal Random Variables
+  - Applications
+    - Approximation to Binomial
+    - Continuity Correction
+- Wrap-Up: Random Variable

 ### Day 33 | February 15, 2020 | Saturday

 **Today's Progress:** Today I learned to explain how a density function is used to find probabilities involving continuous random variables.
 I also learned to find probabilities associated with the normal distribution.